dharshan-devx/Ai-Decision-Engine/CodebaseReadme.md

 People typically make major life decisions based on emotion, bias, or social pressure.

-This system forces structured reasoning through a Synthesizer Pattern:
+This system forces structured reasoning through a Synthesis Pattern:

 1. Hidden assumptions are surfaced explicitly.
-2. Opportunity costs are mapped as quantifiable financial metrics.
+2. Opportunity costs are mapped as quantifiable metrics.
+3. Ruin risks are given formal impact scores.
+4. An Antifragility index identifies paths that benefit from volatility.
-3. A Regret Minimization Framework scores each path mathematically.
+5. A Regret Minimization framework identifies the path of least regret at age 80.

 The result is a rational, structured decision architecture designed for founders, engineers, executives, and anyone facing high-impact crossroads.